timdams/csharpbook_oefeningen/10_advancedklassen/opl_practica3.md

     {
         if(NoLevelingAllowed)
         {
-            Console.WriteLine("Levelingo of Pokemons not allowed.
+            Console.WriteLine("Leveling of Pokemon not allowed.
 Change NoLevelingAllowed to false to reenable leveling");
         }
         else
         {